jelhub/scimgateway/README.md

 [Added]

-- new plugin configuration **scim.usePutGroupMemberOfUser** can be set to true or false, default false. `PUT /Users/<user>` will replace the user bjensen with body content.
+- new plugin configuration **scim.usePutGroupMemberOfUser** can be set to true or false, default false. `PUT /Users/<user>` will replace user with body content.
 If body contains groups and usePutGroupMemberOfUser=true, groups will be set on user object (groups are member of user) instead of default user member of groups
 - plugin-forwardinc renamed to plugin-soap
 - Dependencies bump